 Abbe Museum: The mission of the Abbe Museum, Maine’s first and only Smithsonian Affiliate is to inspire new learning about the Wabanaki Nations with every visit.
 With two locations – in downtown Bar Harbor and inside Acadia National Park at Sieur de Monts Spring – the Abbe works closely with the Wabanaki people to share their stories, history, and culture with a broader audience.
 With a collection of over 70,000 archaeological, historic, and contemporary objects, the Museum’s collections conservation program is recognized nationally as a model for museums.
 The Abbe also holds the world’s largest and best-documented collection of Maine Native American basketry.

 Abyssinian Meeting House: Founded in 1828 by six black men, the Abyssinian Meeting House was the historical, religious, educational and cultural center of Portland’s 19th century African American population.
-It is the earliest meeting house associated with an African American population in Maine and the third oldest in New England.
-The Abyssinian Meeting house was closely associated with the Underground Railroad, with Portland being one of the northernmost hubs and last stop before legal freedom outside the country.
+It is the third oldest standing African American meeting house in The United States The Abyssinian Meeting House was closely associated with the Underground Railroad, with Portland being one of the northernmost hubs and last stop before legal freedom outside the country.

 Capital Area New Mainers Project: The Capital Area New Mainers Project is a cross-cultural organization that welcomes immigrants and works to create a thriving, integrated, multicultural community in central Maine.
 Based in Augusta, CANMP embraces immigrants as “New Mainers” who bring much-needed diversity, energy, and vitality to our area.
 At a time when fearful rhetoric dominates the news, CANMP aims to cultivate personal relationships, meet immigrants’ needs, and educate the broader community about diverse cultures and immigration issues.